Kaiserslautern: Reformation

 In 1519, Franz von Sickingen became the owner of Nanstein Castle.
-He became a Protestant, and in 1522 Nanstein was a stronghold for local nobles favouring the Reformation.
-Sickingen and the local nobles began their battle against the Archbishop of Trier; but the attack was unsuccessful, and they retreated to Nanstein.
+He became a Protestant, and in 1522, Nanstein was a stronghold for local nobles favouring the Reformation.
+Sickingen and the local nobles began their battle against the Archbishop of Trier, but the attack was unsuccessful, and they retreated to Nanstein.
 Nanstein was then besieged by cannon-armed German Catholic princes.
 Sickingen died after the castle surrendered, and the Protestant nobility of the Electoral Palatinate were subdued by the Catholic princes.

 Count of the Electoral Palatinate Johann Casimir, came to Kaiserslautern during the Thirty Years' War (1618–1648).
-Spanish occupation in 1621–1632 ended when Protestant Swedish armies liberated the area.
+The Spanish occupation from 1621 to 1632 ended when Protestant Swedish armies liberated the area.
 The city would fall to invading forces again in an especially violent incident in 1635.
 Croatian troops within the Austrian emperor's army plundered the city, killing 3,000 of its 3,200 residents.
 It would not be repopulated for about another 160 years.

 Conflict did not end with the Peace of Westphalia in 1648.
 The Elector of the Pfalz had difficulty with many of his subjects and ordered all castles, including Nanstein, destroyed.
-The French repeatedly invaded and occupied the area, residing in Kaiserslautern in 1686–1697.
-Nevertheless, after the treaty of Utrecht it was restored to be part of the Palatinate.
+The French repeatedly invaded and occupied the area, residing in Kaiserslautern from 1686 to 1697.
+Nevertheless, after the Treaty of Utrecht, it was restored to be part of the Palatinate.
 During the unquiet episodes in the 18th century, the Palatinate was the scene of fighting between French and German troops of different states.
 In 1713, the French destroyed Barbarossa's castle and the city's wall towers.
 From 1793 until Napoleon's defeat at Waterloo in 1815, the area was under French administration.